-MCCs shall formulate passwords using security best practices.
+Ground segment facilities shall formulate passwords using security best practices.
 The passwords shall have the following characteristics:

-- Contain at least 8 characters - Not have any characters that are "blank" - Six of the characters shall occur once in the password - At least one of the characters must be a number (0-9) or a special character (~,!,\$,#,%,\ ) - see Table F.2 - At least one of the characters must be from the alphabet (upper or lower case) - Passwords shall not include: - words found in any dictionary (English or other language), spelled forward or backward - system User Ids - addresses or birthdays - common character sequences (e.g., 123, ghijk, 2468) - vendor-supplied default passwords (e.g., SYSTEM, Password, Default, USER, Demo) - words that others might guess
+- contain at least 8 characters, - not have any characters that are "blank", - six of the characters shall occur once in the password, - at least one of the characters must be a number (0-9) or a special character (~,!,\$,#,%,\ ) - see Table E.1, - at least one of the characters must be from the alphabet (upper or lower case), - passwords shall not include: - words found in any dictionary (English or other language), spelled forward or backward, - system User Ids,

+- addresses or birthdays, - common character sequences (e.g., 123, ghijk, 2468), - vendor-supplied default passwords (e.g., SYSTEM, Password, Default, USER, Demo), - words that others might guess.

-MCCs shall change passwords at least semi-annually.
+Ground segment facilities shall change passwords at least semi-annually.

-To protect passwords from unauthorized disclosure MCCs shall exchange passwords by telephone or facsimile if allowed by security authorities at each MCC.
-MCCs shall coordinate the exchange of new passwords during the last full work week of April and October of each year.
-MCCs exchanging passwords shall agree on an implementation date that is not later than the end of the week during which new passwords are exchanged.
+To protect passwords from unauthorized disclosure facilities shall exchange passwords by telephone or facsimile if allowed by security authorities at each facility.
+Facilities shall coordinate the exchange of new passwords during the last full work week of April and October of each year.
+Facilities exchanging passwords shall agree on an implementation date that is not later than the end of the week during which new passwords are exchanged.